Nakshatra05/Arcanum/README.md

 * Execution occurs within a flexible block window
 * Exact execution block is unknown at submission

-This removes deterministic timing signals that searchers rely on.
+This removes deterministic timing signals relied upon by MEV searchers.

 ---